-I have over ten years of experience in mixing and music production in various genres, mainly rock and metal.
+I have over ten years of experience in mixing and music production in various genres, mainly pop and rock.
 I try to stay true to the source material and let it guide the mixing process.
-That said, I'm a believer that there's a limited number of ways to properly mix any given song.
-I try to figure out what each instrument is trying to be and then help it.
-So far this approach has been effective.

 Tell me about your project and how I can help, through the 'Contact' button above.

 Interview with Benji T

 Q: What are you working on at the moment?

 A: At the time of typing this I'm working on an album by a local singer/songwriter.
 My job is to re-record some guitars, clean up the tracks, and mix.

 Q: What do you like most about your job?

 A: I love music and I love working with it, simple as that.

 Q: What questions do you ask prospective clients?

 A: I usually ask for reference tracks, and if auto-tune/drum-triggering/note quantization are acceptable.